oeg-upm/kehio/README.md

-# KEHIO: a library for blending RDF in Java Object
+# KEHIO: a library for blending RDF in Java Objects